-We assess contaminated sites on a fine scale for the type and extent of damage.
+We assess contaminated sites on a fine scale to determine the type and extent of damage.
 For the exploration, we use an integrated package of measuring processes to collect all the relevant groundwater data.

 For the oxidative decomposition of mineral oil pollutants